Battle of Averasborough

-The Battle of Averasborough or the Battle of Averasboro, fought March 16, 1865, in Harnett and Cumberland counties, North Carolina, as part of the Carolinas campaign of the American Civil War, was a prelude to the climactic Battle of Bentonville, which began three days later.
+The Battle of Averasborough fought March 16, 1865, in Harnett and Cumberland counties, North Carolina, as part of the Carolinas campaign of the American Civil War, was a prelude to the climactic Battle of Bentonville, which began three days later.

 Opposing forces

 Union

 Union Maj.
 Gen. William T. Sherman was moving his army north towards Goldsboro in two columns.
 The right column (Army of the Tennessee) was under the command of Maj.
 Gen. Oliver O. Howard and the left column (Army of Georgia) was under Maj.
 Gen. Henry W. Slocum.

 Confederate

 Confederate Gen. Joseph E. Johnston sent Lt.
 Gen. William J. Hardee's corps to attack Slocum's left wing while it was separated from the rest of Sherman's forces.

 Battle

 Slocum's troops had crossed the Cape Fear River at Fayetteville and were marching up the Raleigh plank road.
 Near Averasborough, they encountered Hardee's corps.
 On the morning of March 16, troops of the Union XX Corps under Maj.
 Gen. Alpheus S. Williams were driven back by a Confederate assault.
 When reinforcements arrived, the Union forces counterattacked and drove back two lines of Confederates, but were stopped by a third line.
 By this time, units from Maj.
 Gen. Jefferson C. Davis's XIV Corps began to arrive on the field.
 Outnumbered and in danger of being flanked, Hardee's troops withdrew.